Application and Enrollment Steps First Time In College Students

 Students may submit official transcripts three ways:

-- In Person: Hand-deliver transcripts to the Records and Residency Office in CCC 100 or at Vista Central.
+- In Person: Hand-deliver transcripts to the Records and Residency Office in DWWC 102 Vista Central Office.
 Transcripts MUST be in a sealed envelope.
 Open transcripts will not be accepted.

 - Electronically: Schools can send electronic PDF transcripts to NVC through a secure server such as Parchment, ESCRIPT-SAFE, or National Student Clearinghouse and Transcripts using email address